OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }

 ```
 Permissions should be explicitly requested for every permission needed.
-Android applications should not request permissions in the same group unexplicitly as these groups may change in the future.
+Permissions should be explicitly requested for every needed permission, even if a similar permission from the same group may change in the future.
 Also permissions may be granted without user approval automatically.

 For example if both `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` are listed in the app manifest but only permissions are granted for `READ_EXTERNAL_STORAGE`, then requesting `WRITE_LOCAL_STORAGE` will automatically have permissions without user interaction because they are in the same group and not explicitly requested.